-- A) A child's parent(s) shall have the right to add information, comments, or data or any other relevant materials to a child's record. - B) A child's parent(s) shall have the right to request deletion or amendment of any information contained in a child's record.
-Such a request shall be made in accordance with the procedures described below: - 1) If such parent(s) is of the opinion that adding information is not sufficient to explain, clarify or correct objectionable material in the child's record, the shall have the right to a conference, they shall have the right to a conference with the teachers to make their objections known. - 2) The Center shall, within one week after the conference, render to such parent(s) a decision in writing stating the reason for the decision.
-If the center's decision is in favor of the parent, it shall immediately take steps as may be necessary to put the decision into effect.
+- A) A child's parents/guardians shall have the right to add information, comments, data, or any other relevant materials to a child's record. - B) A child's parents/guardian(s) shall have the right to request deletion or amendment of any information contained in a child's record.
+Such a request shall be made following the procedures described below: - 1) If such parents/guardians believe that adding information is not sufficient to explain, clarify or correct objectionable material in the child's record, they shall have the right to a conference with the teachers to make their objections known. - 2) The Center shall, within one week after the conference, render to the parents/guardian(s) a written communication stating the reason for the decision.
+If the center's decision is in favor of the parents/guardian, it shall immediately take steps as may be necessary to put the decision into effect.